What Kind of Writer is the Editor Looking For?

 A Well-Furnished Mind

-Quotations can indicate superficial familiarity; I'm looking for better acquaintance with great writing than that.
+Quotations can indicate superficial familiarity with great literature; a good writer has a better acquaintance with great writing than that.

 A good writer's mind is no longer a diamond in the rough.
 It is well-exercised by the great questions and the great answers.

-However, unlike academic writing, I don't expect a literary writer to read everything in his area.
+However, unlike in academic writing, a literary writer knows better than to read everything in his area.
 That's like asking Gordon Ramsay to improve his palate by eating at Burger King.
-Read the best, leave the rest.
+The great author reads the best and leaves the rest.

 -